minherz/copyright-inserter/README.md

 * `copyrightInserter.holder`: a string describing the copyright holder.
 Default value is `Google LLC`
 * `copyrightInserter.license`: one of the following literals that define the copyright license: `apache` for Apache 2.0, `bsd` for BSD and `mit` for MIT.
 Default value is `apache`.
 * `copyrightInserter.year`: a string describing the copyright year.
 Default value is empty string.
 If the string is empty, the current year will be used.
+* `copyrightInserter.useLineComment`: a boolean flag to describe selection between block and line comments.
+Default is `false`.

 ## Known Issues